centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/acceptance-guide.md

 </TabItem>
 </Tabs>

-Then run the constraint cleanup command in case you have `Location Constraints`:
+If you have `Location Constraints`, run the constraint cleanup command:

 ```bash
 pcs resource clear centreon